TUM-ITR/koopcore/README.md

 ---

-If you found this implementation useful in your research, consider citing us.
+If you found this software useful for your research, consider citing us.
 ```
 @inproceedings{KKR_neurips2023,
   title = {Koopman Kernel Regression},